tekknolagi/isdt/lecture-notes/2-vcs.md

 those subcommands operate on the commit history, though: if you don't make good commits regularly, they won't be able to help you.

 What is a "good" commit?
-In short, it's one that 1) **represents a single conceptual change to your code** and 2) **describes why you made that change clearly and concisely**.
+In short, it's one that

+1. **Represents a single conceptual change to your code**
+1. **Describes why you made that change clearly and concisely**

 Let's discuss these two properties in detail:

 Firstly, you should make each commit as small as you can while keeping it self-contained.
 For code, "self-contained" means that a commit leaves the